nhsconnect/gpconnect/index.md

 GP Connect supports the development of products that use the clinical data made available by our APIs.

+## FHIR&reg; API specifications ##

 Each specification has a dual objective:

 * to show consumer suppliers how to connect to the APIs from their applications
 * to show provider suppliers how to develop APIs that connect to their clinical data

-The specifications are arranged by version number and grouped into separate [capabilities](/overview_priority_capabilities.html), so that authorised users in different care settings can, for example:
+The specifications are arranged by version number and grouped into separate capabilities, so that authorised users in different care settings can, for example:

 * view a patient’s GP practice record
 *	manage GP appointments